 1 teaspoon Agave Nectar

-4 cups Broccoli Florets
+4 cups Broccoli Florets (about 12 ounces)

 1 tablespoon Top-Quality Extra-Virgin Olive Oil

 In a small saucepan, place the onion, vinegar, water, and agave.
 Bring to a boil and simmer over low heat for 30 minutes, or until the liquids have nearly evaporated.
 Watch carefully, stirring occasionally so the mixture doesn’t burn.
 Let cool.